 We are therefore keen to understand the steps organisers have taken to ensure diversity and inclusivity amongst speakers and panellists of their events.
 Please ensure questions are answered as fully as possible.
 If we believe the event does not appear to be inclusive, we may seek further information to understand how diversity has been considered before reaching a decision on the speaker request.

 For any queries relating to the speaker request form, please email email@example.com.

 Read the CMA’s personal information charter to find out how we collect, use and share personal information at the CMA.

 Access our information

 Jobs and contracts

 Read about the types of information we routinely publish in our Publication scheme.
-Find out about our commitment to publishing in Welsh.
+Find out about our commitment to Welsh language scheme.
 Our Personal information charter explains how we treat your personal information.
 Read our policy on Social media use.